PARENT HANDBOOK OUT OF SCHOOL TIME & DAY CAMP PROGRAMS

 • Self-esteem will be built through positive interaction, and age appropriate consequences.

 The YMCA will not permit corporal or physical punishment against a child.
 The YMCA will work with the families and children to set guidelines and expectations to educate and support each child.
-While caring for a child, staff must be free of physical and psychological conditions that might adversely effect the children’s physical and mental health.
+While caring for a child, staff must be free of physical and psychological conditions that might adversely affect the children’s physical and mental health.

 BEHAVIOR GUIDELINES